Approximate weak amenability of Banach algebras: APPROXIMATE -WEAK AMENABILITY

 \textbf{Definition.} Let $n$ be a natural number.
-We say that $\A$ is approximately n-weak amenable if any continuous derivation $D:\A\To\A^{(n)}$ is approximately inner; $\A$ is permanently approximately weakly amenable if $\A$ is approximately n-weak amenable for each $n\in N.$
+We say that $\A$ is approximately $n$-weakly amenable if every continuous derivation $D:\A\To\A^{(n)}$ is approximately inner; $\A$ is permanently approximately weakly amenable if $\A$ is approximately $n$-weakly amenable for each $n\in\Bbb N.$

 The following observations are immediate consequences of the above definition.

 (i) An approximately amenable Banach algebra is permanently approximately weakly amenable.